 The Onkyo SKS Home Theater Speaker System is a THX I/S Plus certified speaker system.
 The five-inch two front speakers are two-way acoustic-suspension speakers.
 They have a built-in soft-dome tweeter and can operate with a peak input power of 130 W. The center speakers are also five-inches in size.
 These two-way acoustic-suspension speakers can operate with a peak input power of 130 W.

 The surround back speakers are slightly larger at 5 ⅛-inches.
 These two-way acoustic-suspension speakers also have a max input power of 130 W. Lastly; the subwoofer is also acoustic-suspension powered.
 It has a max rated power of 125 W while operating at 6 Ohms and 100Hz.

 The speakers’ MDF cabinets are designed to minimize sound vibrations.
 The high-quality built-in tweeters can cleanly extend treble without any distortion at an impression 45 kHz.

 Moreover, the speakers are completely sealed, which means you can place them literally anywhere in your living room.
 You could even wall-mount them without affecting the bass or the clarity of the sound.

 It would be hard to argue with the fact that all three of the home theater speaker systems are quite amazing.
 But even among them, Onkyo THX 7.1 Channel Surround Sound Speaker System stands out.
 The specs and the features it offers are simply staggering.
+It’s budget friendly ( you won’t have to spend a fortune on it ).
 If you really want the absolute best 7.1 home theater system, then you shouldn’t bother looking elsewhere, because Onkyo THX offers everything you want and more.